You can challenge (‘intervene in’) or apply to challenge a presumption of death claim, if you think one of the following is true:

 Challenge the claim

-Use the acknowledgement of service form you were sent if you were notified of the claim, eg because you’re a relative of the missing person.
+Use the acknowledgement of service form you were sent if you were notified of the claim, for example because you’re a relative of the missing person.

-If you weren’t notified, the advert will tell you where to send an application for permission to challenge the claim.
+If you were not notified, the advert will tell you where to send an application for permission to challenge the claim.

 What you need to provide